-10. (Initial) Release from Contract and financial obligations upon Release Canceling the Contract: Prior to beginning classes at CSM, the student must notify the Director of Residence Life in writing by July 1, 2021 (fall semester) or December 1, 2021 (including incoming spring residents), to have the Housing Deposit refunded.
+10. (Initial) Release from Contract, financial obligations, and canceling the contract

+Prior to beginning classes at CSM, the student must notify the Director of Residence Life in writing by July 1, 2023 (fall semester) or December 1, 2023 (including incoming spring residents), to have the Housing Deposit refunded.
 Terminated contracts after these dates may be charged a \$500.00 contract breakage penalty.